zvector/fate/README.md

 Registers callbacks to a separate new deferral, whose resolver methods are registered to the queues of this deferral (`this`), and returns a promise bound to the succeeding deferral.
 This arrangement forms an ad-hoc **pipeline**, which can be extended indefinitely with chained calls to `pipe`.
 (Note the distinction between this ad-hoc pipeline and the formal `Pipeline` type described below.)
 Once resolved, the original deferral (`this`) passes its resolution state, context, and arguments on to the succeeding deferral, whose callbacks may then likewise dictate the resolution parameters of its succeeding `pipe`d deferral, and so on.

-Synchronous callbacks that return immediately will cause the succeeding deferral to resolve immediately, with the same resolution state and context from its receiving deferral, and the callback's return value as its lone resolution argument.
-Asynchronous callbacks that return their own promise or deferral will cause the succeeding deferral to resolve similarly once the callback's own deferral is resolved.
+Synchronous callbacks that return immediately will cause the succeeding deferral to resolve immediately, with the same resolution state and context from its receiving deferral, and the callback’s return value as its lone resolution argument.
+Asynchronous callbacks that return their own promise or deferral will cause the succeeding deferral to resolve similarly once the callback’s own deferral is resolved.

 ### Concurrency